hmrc/common-transit-convention-traders/resources/public/api/conf/2.0/docs/errors.md

 403 Forbidden: If supplied auth token doesn't contain valid enrolment

 404 Not Found: If no object with specified ID found in database.
 Or if client passes in an ``Accept`` header which contains the wrong API version number.
-We have only released version 1.0 of the API

 415 Unsupported Media Type: If ``Accept`` header contains invalid type